-Dr Joe Garrihy is an Assistant Professor in Criminology the Department of Law, Maynooth University.
-Prior to joining the Department, Joe held lectureships at Birmingham City University (UK), the University of Winchester (UK) and Maynooth University.
+Dr. Joe Garrihy is an Assistant Professor in Criminology at the School of Law and Criminology, Maynooth University.
 A specialist in penology, his research also addresses broad issues, lived experiences and policy across the fields of criminal justice and beyond.
-He holds a PhD in Criminology from University College Dublin based on his mixed methods study examining the occupational cultures and identities of prison officers in Ireland.
-The study employed mixed methods with a strong ethnographic core.
-The study provides a comprehensive insight into the construction, challenges and perpetuation of occupational cultures in Irish prisons.
-It analysed the identifiable ‘normative codes’ and cultural resources that vary in salience and intensity across different prisons.
-It examined the role of occupational cultures in officers’ perceptions, interactions, and emotions and how these relate to interactions with peers, people in prison, management, inspection bodies and the public.
+He holds a PhD in Criminology from University College Dublin based on his study examining prison officers' occupational cultures and identities in Ireland.

-This project and his wider research include collaborative and co-produced projects with the Irish Penal Reform Trust, the Irish Council for Prisoners Overseas, the Pathways Centre, the Irish Prison Service, the Irish Probation Service among others.
-Joe’s work has featured in diverse mediums including national broadcasters and peer-reviewed journals including the forthcoming British Journal of Criminology article, 'That Doesn’t Leave You’: Psychological Dirt and Taint in Prison Officers' Occupational Cultures and Identities.
+These projects and wider research include collaborative and co-produced projects with the Irish Penal Reform Trust, the Irish Council for Prisoners Overseas, the Office of the Inspector of Prisons, the Pathways Centre, the Irish Prison Service, and the Probation Service among others.
+Funding for Joe’s research has been secured through multiple grants from organisations including the Irish Research Council, the Irish Human Rights and Equality Commission, the Public Sector Innovation Fund, and the Irish Penal Reform Trust.
+Joe’s work has been featured in diverse mediums including national broadcasters and international peer-reviewed journals including the British Journal of Criminology.